 In the early 1970s, the Amboy Dukes continued to record while averaging more than 300 concert dates per year.
 With the aid of props, wardrobe, pyrotechnics and live animals, their concerts approached operatic dimensions.
 Nugent's popularity, coupled with his expanding stage presence, surpassed that of his fellow band members.
 The Amboy Dukes were soon renamed Ted Nugent and the Amboy Dukes.

-In 1975, Nugent had disassociated himself with the Amboy Dukes and decided to pursue a solo career.
-Now recording with the Epic Records label, he released his first solo album, Ted Nugent, featuring the hit singles "Strangle Hold" and "Hey Baby."
+By 1975, Nugent had disassociated himself with the Amboy Dukes and decided to pursue a solo career.
+Now recording with the Epic Records label, he released his first solo album, Ted Nugent, featuring the hit singles "Stranglehold" and "Hey Baby."
 In 1977, Nugent recorded his most successful album to date: Cat Scratch Fever.
-Eventually selling more than three million copies, the LP included the now-classic rock anthems "Cat Scratch Fever," "Workin' Hard, Playin' Hard," and "Out of Control."
+Eventually selling more than 3 million copies, the LP included the now-classic rock anthems "Cat Scratch Fever," "Workin' Hard, Playin' Hard," and "Out of Control."

 In the early 1980s, Nugent’s popularity began to dwindle.
 He retreated from the spotlight for a few years before releasing two relatively successful albums, Penetrator (1984) and Little Miss Dangerous (1986).
 In 1989, he joined forces with rock veterans Tommy Shaw and Jack Blades to form the heavy metal band Damn Yankees.

 An avid hunter and political activist, Nugent's outspoken commitments to gun ownership and right-wing politics took a toll on his success in the 1990s.
 In 1995, he resumed his solo career with the critically panned album Spirit of the Wild, in which he expressed his deeply held political views, as well as his unique relationship with nature and hunting.